 Of course today’s cake is benefitting as well.
 A basic butter cake gets a splendid update with cinnamon, nutmeg, brown sugar and a hefty cup of Holiday Nog.
 It’s moist, delicious and will definitely have you feeling festive.
 But what I loved most about this cake was the eggnog buttercream!
 The Holiday Nog really amps up a traditional Swiss meringue buttercream in all the right ways.
 Smooth, creamy and tastes like a winter wonderland.

-A rich eggnog cake with hints of cinnamon and nutmeg, paired with a creamy eggnog buttercream.
+A rich eggnog layer cake with hints of cinnamon and nutmeg, paired with a creamy eggnog buttercream.